Evert J. Christensen

 Derivative Litigation

-In each of 2021, 2022, and 2023, Evert was recognized by Chambers USA as a leading lawyer for securities litigation in New York.
-Clients in Chambers have noted that he is “smart on the law, practical and very user-friendly.”
+Evert is recognized by Chambers USA as a leading lawyer for securities litigation in New York.
+Clients in Chambers USA have noted that they “appreciate him for his frank and strong advice,” and consider him to be “calm, strategic and good at working with opposing counsel.”
 In 2020, Evert was named to Benchmark Litigation’s “40 & Under Hot List,” and since 2019, he has been recognized as a “Next Generation Lawyer” for M&A Litigation: Defense, and a recommended lawyer for Securities Litigation: Defense by Legal 500.
-In 2018 and 2019, Euromoney shortlisted him as a “Rising Star” for Securities Litigation.
+In 2018 and 2019, Euromoney shortlisted him as a “Rising Star” for Securities Litigation, while in 2024, Lawdragon 500 named him to its “X – The Next Generation” list and “Leading Litigators in America” lists.

 Evert also devotes time to pro bono matters, including having argued a criminal appeal before the New York State Court, Appellate Division (First Department) and the New York Court of Appeals, and he serves as chairman of a not-for-profit organization in New York City.